 Is this program right for you?

 This program is right for AU students with advanced Spanish language skills who wish to experience the Chilean education system first hand by taking demanding classes taught in Spanish alongside local Chilean and other international students.
 This is a great option for KOGOD's BLC majors.
 UAI is well known for it's business school and their Bachelor degree in Business Administration.
 AU students can take needed business courses in Spanish.
-The university also offers degrees in History, Law, Psychology, and Journalism and AU student can take classes in these programs also.
-Recently they have started offering some courses in English at their Viña del Mar campus.
+The university also offers degrees in History, Law, Psychology, and Journalism and AU students can take classes in these programs also.
+UAI has offer occasional courses in English at their Viña del Mar campus.

 Given the Universidad Adolfo Ibañez's (UAI) accreditation by The Association to Advance Collegiate Schools of Business (AACSB), the University's main focus is business.
 American University students will be able to take classes offered as part of UAI's Bachelor in Business Administration (BBA) program among other degrees the university offers.
 Business students may choose from any of the courses within the undergraduate UAI curriculum, provided they meet the prerequisites (where applicable).
 In addition to courses offered in Business, History, Law, Psychology, and Journalism, there are also special courses in the field of Latin American Studies.
 There some Latin American Studies and Business courses taught in English at the Viña del Mar campus.